 N.B.
 If Submitting multiple poems, these should be collated into one document.
 Multiple document submissions will not be read.

-The London Magazine has published short stories by some of the most well-respected literary figures over the course of long history, from Jean Rhys to Raymond Carver and V. S. Pritchett.
-Our annual Short Story Competition seeks out new voices to join them.
+Since 1732, The London Magazine has published short stories by some of the most well-respected literary figures, from Jean Rhys and Raymond Carver to Virginia Woolf and V. S. Pritchett.
+Our annual Short Story Prize seeks out new voices to join this literary history.

-Established to encourage emerging literary talent, the award provides an opportunity for publication and recognition, as well as rewarding imagination, originality and creativity.
-The London Magazine is taking submissions for previously unpublished short stories that do not exceed the maximum of 2,500 words, from writers across the world.
+Established to encourage emerging literary talent, the award provides an opportunity for publication and recognition, rewarding precision, control and revelation.
+The London Magazine Short Story Prize 2025 is taking submissions for previously unpublished short stories that do not exceed the maximum of 4,000 words, from writers across the world.

-We are delighted to announce that the stories will be judged by: Tom Conaghan, Eley Williams, R.Z Baschir and Andrew Holgate.
+We are delighted to announce that the stories will be judged by: Gurnaik Johal, Ben Pester and Erika Price.

 Information:

-- Please read our competition rules carefully before entering.
-If you have any questions, please contact Jamie at info@thelondonmagazine.org
+If you have any questions, please contact Zadie at info@thelondonmagazine.org